WW2 - Men at War

-This tells that he was interned in Changi Prison Camp and remained there until the 21st October, 1942.
+This tells us that he was interned in Changi Prison Camp and remained there until the 21st October, 1942.
 He then left Singapore by train for a POW camp in Thailand, to work on the notorious Burma Railway known as the Death Railway.
-On the 15th August 1943, he was transported to the second barrack of the prisoners of war camp in Thailand (Thailand II 9626).
+On the 15th August 1943; he was transported to the second barracks of the prisoners of war camp in Thailand (Thailand II 9626).

 MIDDLETON, Geoffrey Alfred Frederick, Sapper, Royal Engineers, 248 Field Company.
 Died 28th May 1940, age 34.
 Commemorated on Dunkirk Memorial.
 Son of Frederick William & Rose Ellen Middleton; husband of Audrey Helen Middleton of Mulbarton.

-Geoffrey's father was village Postmaster and also a keen bellringer, and the family gave a bell in his memory for the Mulbarton tower.
+Geoffrey's father was the village Postmaster and also a keen bell-ringer, and the family gave a bell in his memory for the Mulbarton tower.

 REYNOLDS, Jonathan Charles, Gunner, Royal Artillery, East African Artillery, 301 Field Regiment.
 Died 12th February 1944, age 30.
-Commemorted on East African Memorial, Nairobi War Cemetery.
+Commemorated on the East African Memorial, Nairobi War Cemetery.
 Son of Leonard & Harriet Reynolds; husband of Betty Reynolds of Tullington, Norfolk.